kuri-sun/fullstack-takehome-assignment-success/README.md

 ## <span id="testing">Application overview</span>

 <h4 id="implementaion" style="margin: 15px 0 8px 0; font-weight: 500;">About</h4>
-The project is to implement a simple team-member management application that allows the user to view, edit, add, and delete team members.
 I used frontend as HTML, CSS and making those up by Bootstrap4, backend as Django and database as SQLite. using Django features such as model forms and generic class-based views to minimize the amount of code.